 - 11. An application for a Certificate of Eligibility must be supported by: - Evidence of the applicant's knowledge of the law, the rules of evidence and legal practice relevant to the practice area in which they seek rights of audience in accordance with the competence criteria set out at Annex 3; - A portfolio of cases in which the Applicant has been involved during the two years preceding their application, in accordance with the portfolio guidelines at Annex 2; - Details of two referees, who are members of the legal profession, who can attest to the applicant's knowledge of civil, criminal or family law and practice, whichever is relevant, and who are able to offer an informed opinion on whether the applicant meets the competence criteria set out in the knowledge, skills and experience guidelines at Annex 1; - A statement from the applicant confirming that the details provided in their application are true to the best of their knowledge and belief. - 12.
 CILEx Regulation will assess an application for a Certificate of Eligibility in accordance with the criteria set out in the knowledge, skills and experience guidelines and the portfolio guidelines at Annexes 1 and 2 and the criteria at Annex 3.
 An applicant who meets the criteria will be granted a Certificate of Eligibility. - 13.
 Upon receiving a Certificate of Eligibility an applicant will complete a Judge's room or full advocacy skills course in accordance with the Rights of Audience they seek.
 Courses must meet the qualification criteria which appear at Annex 3.
 Courses will be assessed in accordance with the assessment criteria which appear at Annex 4. - 14.
 Where an applicant who has met the criteria set out in the knowledge, skills and experience guidelines and the portfolio guidelines, has completed an advocacy skills course and qualification which is of a similar standard they may seek an exemption from the requirement to undertake the advocacy skills course and assessment.
 In making such an application for exemption, the applicant will be required to provide an outline of the advocacy skills course and assessment they completed, along with the results they obtained.
 CILEx Regulation will assess whether the course and assessment meet the advocacy skills course and assessment criteria set out at Annexes 3 and 4.
-An exemption will be granted where an applicant is able to demonstrate that the course and assessment criteria set out at Annexes 3 and 4.
-Where an applicant is unable to demonstrate that they meet the advocacy skills course and assessment criteria set out at Annexes 3 and 4.
-Where an applicant is unable to demonstrate that they meet the advocacy skills course and assessment criteria set out at Annexes 3 and 4.
-Where an applicant is unable to demonstrate that they meet the course outcomes and assessment criteria set out at Annexes 3 and 4.
-Where an applicant is unable to demonstrate that they meet the advocacy skills course and assessment criteria.
+An exemption will be granted where an applicant is able to demonstrate that the course and assessment covered at least 50% of the course outcomes and assessment criteria set out at Annexes 3 and 4.
+Where an applicant is unable to demonstrate that they meet the course outcomes and assessment criteria, they will be required to complete the advocacy skills course and assessment.